sultanimbayev/IPEIT.TemplateResolver/README-Eng.md

 ## Install

+Via NuGet.
 If you have only one project in your solution:
 ```
 PM> Install-Package IPEIT.TemplateResolver.Start
 ```